imre84/mitm/README.md

 ## running

-you can start the app without any parameters, in this case the app will start with the settings saved previously.
-In the apsence of previous settings the default listen address is 127.0.0.1:8080
+To get help you can issue

-you can change the listen address by starting the executable like this:
+    ./mitm help

-    ./mitm 0.0.0.0 3128
+The app can be ran from any directory, not just from the same directory.

-in which case the new settings are applied and saved into the settings.
+the rest should be self-explanatory.

-If there is no CACERT present the app will create one on startup. check the CA directory if you want to create a new one for yourself.
+If there is no CACERT present the app will create one on startup.
+Check the workDir if you want to create a new one for yourself.